 "Essential functions" are the fundamental job duties of the position and do not include the marginal functions of the position.

-- In terms of the work environment, reasonable accommodations could involve changing the employee's schedule, modifying their working environment, or adjusting their job duties.
+- In terms of the work environment, reasonable accommodations could involve modifying the employee's schedule or working environment.

-- Requests for assistance with academic accommodations should be made to the Director for Disability Services (478) 445-5931.
+Requests for assistance with academic accommodations should be made to the Student Disability Resource Center (478) 445-5931.
 See also the Policy for Students with Disabilities.

 IV.
 Responsibility to Request Accommodations

-Although it is the duty of the University to provide reasonable accommodations, it is the responsibility of the person with the need to request a reasonable accommodation.
+Although it is the goal of the University to grant reasonable accommodations, it is the responsibility of the person with the need to request a reasonable accommodation.

 V. Processes for Requesting Workplace Accommodations

-If you are seeking a workplace accommodation, make the request to your supervisor or department head.
-For further information or assistance, please contact the Office of Human Resources at 478-445-5596.
+If you are seeking a workplace accommodation, please contact the Office of Human Resources for additional information or assistance at 478-445-5932.

 VI.
 Additional Accommodations

-For requests by the public for reasonable access to University facilities and programs, please contact the program's sponsor or Extended University at 478-445-2753 who will help to initiate the interactive process.
+For requests by the public for reasonable access to University facilities and programs, please contact the program's sponsor or Extended University at 478-445-2753 to initiate the interactive process.

 VII.
 How are Accommodations Made?